roryp/Generative-AI-for-beginners-java/README.md

 ![Generative AI for Beginners - Java Edition](./img/beg-genai-series.png)

-> **NOTE: Quick Start**: Entire course can be done online - No local setup required!
+**Time Commitment**: The entire workshop can be completed online without local setup.
+If you want to run the samples, the environment setup takes 2 minutes, with exploring the samples requiring 1-3 hours depending on exploration depth.

+> **Quick Start**

 1. Fork this repository to your GitHub account
 2. Click **Code** → **Codespaces** tab → **...** → **New with options...**
 3. Use the defaults – this will select the Development container created for this course